'5 Stone Buildings is a go-to traditional chancery set' - Chambers UK

 We typically take a decision about tenancy around nine months into pupillage.

 Chambers will only take on pupils whom we consider to have a good chance of being offered tenancy – in the unlikely event we do not find anyone who meets this test we will not award any pupillages.
 In recent years, the vast majority of our pupils have been taken on.

 As mentioned above, the vast majority of our recent pupils have been taken on.
 Going back further in time than this, we have a strong record of placing pupils who are not taken on here at other sets of chambers.
 Pupil supervisors make every effort to ensure that unsuccessful pupils are placed elsewhere.

-Pupillage carries with it an award of up to £60,000.
+Pupillage carries with it an award of up to £65,000.
 Part of the award is tax free.
-Chambers also pays for compulsory courses that are undertaken during pupillage, such as the Forensic Accountancy Course.
+Chambers also pays for compulsory courses that are undertaken during pupillage.

 We recognise that the BPTC year is costly, particularly in terms of the expense of the BPTC course itself, and so we allow up to £16,250 of the pupillage award to be drawn down.